Sloff11550/Privacy-Watchdog/README.md

 >
 > Accessing or copying your private files without permission—especially when unrelated to the repair—is a violation of your privacy and may be illegal.
 In many regions, unauthorized access to personal data is grounds for civil action or criminal charges.
 >
+> **Note:** If you're submitting a device for **data recovery**, you may be implicitly authorizing access to certain files during that process.
+However, this does *not* grant permission for the technician to **copy**, **store**, or **distribute** your data for any other purpose.
+Be cautious and work only with shops you trust—preferably those with signed policies or public reputations for ethical behavior.
+>
 > **Privacy Watchdog** empowers you with tamper-proof logs and silent monitoring, so you’ll know exactly what happened while your system was in someone else’s hands.
 It’s not just a tool—it’s a witness.